-Nicki Minaj Shares New $450,000 Rolls Royce On Instagram
+Nicki Minaj Shares New $450,000 Rolls-Royce On Instagram

 “Sucks I couldn’t be in the US for the delivery,” Minaj captioned under her Instagram video.
 Been deciding what color to make the exterior/interior for the last cpl weeks.
 We def adding stars on the ceiling too Thank you @bobcarking_The King of this car sh*t.- should I make it pink like my old lambo?
 Decisions, decisions.”

-The “Barbie Tingz” rapper’s has been working diligently to gift herself with a luxury car.
+The “Barbie Tingz” rapper has been working diligently to gift herself with a luxury car.
 She is currently on her world tour, which began in January.
 Though the tour had technical difficulties in Europe earlier this month, it seems to be in full swing, as Minaj performed in Poland on Monday.

 The tour is set to begin its North American leg in May, where Minaj will be welcomed by her new car.
 According to E!, the Rolls-Royce is still in Long Island as the details of the custom designs are finalized.
 Bob Nydoe, who worked closely with Minaj on her car, said he is also working on her Lamborghini and will ship both to her when they’re complete.